 Hike through some of the best hardwood forests in the country.
-Enjoy deer, squirrel and turkey hunting.
+Enjoy deer, squirrel, and turkey hunting.
 Fish in one of the ponds.
-Horseback ride through some of the beautiful hills of south central Indiana, including a view of a 50-foot sandstone bluff.
+Horseback ride through some of the beautiful hills of south-central Indiana, including a view of a 50-foot sandstone bluff.
 This property consists of many scattered holdings in a north-south orientation and because of this scattered nature, care should be exercised to avoid trespassing on private land.

-Developed areas include the Forest Office, Fish Creek Campground, Horse Campground and Rattlesnake Campground.
+Developed areas include the Forest Office, Fish Creek Campground, Horse Campground, and Rattlesnake Campground.

-Campsites are available on a first come, first serve basis; please self-register at booths located in each campground.
+Campsites are available on a first-come, first-serve basis; please self-register at booths located in each campground.
 See the fees page for a list of camping fees.

-Deer, squirrel and turkey hunting.
+Deer, squirrel, and turkey hunting.
 A valid hunting license is required.
 Hunter access: please respect the rights of private landowners.
 Know where you are!
 Not all state forest boundaries are marked.
 Lines that are marked have orange paint on the state side of the trees.
 Boundary signs are posted at intervals on the private side.

 Many of our fire trails are cleared annually to provide access to the property.
-These trails are usually located by parking areas and have steel cables across them with DNR padlocks.
+These trails are usually located near parking areas and have steel cables across them with DNR padlocks.
 Please refrain from parking in front of these cables and blocking emergency access.

 Hiking is available on the forest access trails and bridle trails throughout the forest property.
 Hikers and horseback riders are advised to wear hunter orange or other bright clothing while on trails during hunting season.

-All horses brought, driven or ridden onto Owen-Putnam State Forest must have either a valid daily or annual horse use tag.
+All horses brought, driven, or ridden onto Owen-Putnam State Forest must have either a valid daily or annual horse use tag.

 Mountain Bike Trails